Idarado Mine: War's end

+Purchase of Telluride holdings

 On the Telluride side of the mountain, another company, Telluride Mines Inc., had been developing its own properties.
 Telluride Mines owned the fabled Smuggler-Union mine and mill, which had been one of the top gold producers in the mining district in previous years.
 Telluride Mines had driven a tunnel at mill-level, into the mountain and created raises to connect with the Smuggler-Union workings, along with others.
 Telluride Mines controlled most of the other historic producers as well, including the Liberty Bell, Tomboy, Ajax, Argentine and Montana.

 In 1953 metal prices took a dive.
 Telluride mines was financially weak and unable to remain open given the low metal prices.
-They announced their impending closing in April of 1953, a move that would lay off all 230 workers.
+They announced their impending closing in April 1953, a move that would lay off all 230 workers.
 Just before Telluride Mines proposed closing date, Newmont Mining announced they had purchased all of Telluride Mine's holdings.
 The miners of Telluride were saved.

+1953 - 1975

 Once Newmont had control of all the other major mines working on the same vein structure, they were able to extend their workings from under the Black Bear and connect with the raises Telluride Mines had already created.
 Once completed, miners could pass all the way through the mountain from Red Mountain to Telluride.

 Newmont's engineers recognized the old Smuggler-Union mill, also known as the Pandora Mill, which they acquired from Telluride Mines was in a better location than their Treasury Mill on Red Mountain pass.
 The Treasury mill was difficult and expensive to operate, given its remote location.
-They decided to rehab the old Pandora mill and close the Treasury mill. in 1956 the Pandora mill was refitted with new equipment and put into service.
+They decided to rehab the old Pandora mill and close the Treasury mill.
+In 1956, the Pandora mill was refitted with new equipment and put into service.
 Their timing was fortunate as the Treasury Mill burned down shortly thereafter.

 After further underground development of several ore passes, ore produced could be trammed towards Telluride and dumped down the nearest ore pass, dropping by gravity to the mill level tunnel where it was loaded and hauled the short distance to the Pandora Mill.

 By 1959, Idarado was producing 400,000 tons of ore annually.
+In 1965, the mine produced 389,000 tons.
 Idarado operated profitably until 1971, when the combination of low metal prices, a strike at the smelters, and a labor shortage in Telluride caused it to be unable to turn a profit.
 Things rebounded, and by 1973, Idarado had struck a new ore body which helped make the mine profitable again.
 1973-1974 was again a boom time for the mine.
 Idarado was hiring anyone willing to work.
 The mine was running around the clock, blasting through 80,000 pounds of dynamite per week.

 1974 saw their best financials yet, with a reported $21,000,000 in sales.
 With over 500 employees, Idarado was now the second biggest mine in Colorado behind Climax Molybdenum, near Leadville.
+1975 was Idarado's best year, and the last year it operated profitably.